ShadyD45/CustomizedVirtualFileSystem/README.md

  	 ```
 	 	g++ cvfs.cpp main.cpp -o Main
 	 ```
-  3) Once you compile all the necessary files, Run the project using using below command.
+  3) Once you compile all the necessary files, Run the project using below command.
   	 ```
 	 	./Main
 	 ```